metabase/metabase/docs/users-guide/05-visualizing-results.md

 * `Show the time` lets you decide whether or not to display the time, and if so, how.
 You can include hours and minutes, and additionally seconds and milliseconds.

 **Numbers**
-* `Show a mini bar chart` will display a small horizontal bar chart next to each number in this column to show its size relative to the other values in the column.
+* `Show a mini bar chart` will display a small horizontal bar next to each number in this column to show its size relative to the other values in the column.
 * `Style` lets you choose to display the number as a plain number, a percent, in scientific notation, or as a currency.
 * `Separator style` gives you various options for how commas and periods are used to separate the number.
 * `Minimum number of decimal places` forces the number to be displayed with exactly this many decimal places.